gertrude-app/web/docs/src/pages/keeping-users-safe.md

 - don't give your kids a phone, or make sure it is extremely locked down
 - keep your home wifi password a secret
 - put your wifi on a schedule, auto-disabling at night, if your router supports it

+## Be thoughtful about other settings

+If your own computers are carefully protected, that can't protect your kids from what their peers or friends might expose them to on unprotected phones or computers.
+Think very carefully about where and who your kids have access to, and consider making changes.
+Be willing to have an awkward conversation requiring all phones and devices to be collected and removed before you kids can play with friends with unprotected or partially protected devices.